Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/common_options.rst

    :class: valign
    :widths: 10 30 15 15 15 15

-   * - freq
+   * - Freq
-     - meaning
+     - Meaning
-     - frames with trigger
+     - Frames with trigger
-     - frames without trigger
+     - Frames without trigger
-     - period in frames
+     - Period in frames
-     - frequency in frames/sec
+     - Frequency in frames/sec
    * - 0
      - The sensor triggers the next frame.
      - 1